 No. 17 Butler relies on strong defense to stifle Purdue

-No. 17 Butler relies on strong defense to stifle PurdueButler's Jordan Tucker (1) is fouled by Purdue's Aaron Wheeler (1) during the first half of an NCAA college basketball game, Saturday, Dec.
-21, 2019 in Indianapolis.
-(AP Photo/Darron Cummings)

-INDIANAPOLIS (AP) -- Bryce Golden scored 14 points and No. 17 Butler used relentless defense to pull away from Purdue 70-61 on Saturday in the second game of the Crossroads Classic.
+Golden scored 14 points and set the tone defensively Saturday, helping No. 17 Butler get past Purdue 70-61 in the second game of the Crossroads Classic.

+“I thought Bryce set the tone, just being physical without fouling and walling him off around the basket,” Bulldogs coach LaVall Jordan said.
+“Then he (Trevion Williams) throws it up and it’s hard to get him (Golden) off.
+He’s got a good feel for where the ball is going to go.”

+Golden has quickly emerged as a physical force this season for Butler.

 The Bulldogs (11-1) have won two straight since losing at No. 11 Baylor.

-Trevion Williams led Purdue (7-5) with 12 points and 10 rebounds.
-The Boilermakers have lost two of their last three games and two straight in the event that brings Indiana's four best-known programs to Indianapolis for a December doubleheader.
+Williams led Purdue (7-5) with 12 points and 10 rebounds.
+The Boilermakers have lost two of their last three games and two straight in this event, which brings Indiana’s four best-known programs to Indianapolis for a December doubleheader.

-But with two of the nation's best scoring defenses on the floor, it was a real grind.
+But with two of the nation’s top six scoring defenses going toe to toe, of course, it turned into a grind.

-Butler finally tied it at 19 on Christian David's dunk with 6:15 left in the first half, then pulled out to a 26-21 halftime lead.
+Butler rebounded from a slow start by tying the score at 19 on Christian David’s dunk with 6:15 left in the first half, then pulled out to a 26-21 halftime lead.

-The Bulldogs then opened the second half on a 14-5 spurt to make it 40-26 and they never trailed again.
+So when the Bulldogs opened the second half on a 14-5 spurt to make it 40-26, it looked like they would pull away.

-Purdue did manage to make one late run with Williams' 5-foot jumper capping a 15-3 spurt that got the Boilermakers to 60-55 with 2:04 to go.
+Instead, Purdue charged back late.
+Williams’ 5-foot jumper cut the deficit to 60-55 with 2:04 left and the Boilermakers were within four in the final minute.

-They cut the deficit to four with 55.6 seconds, but the Bulldogs sealed the win from the free-throw line.

 BIG PICTURE